 The pool of possible AUCB members may consist of up to twenty undergraduate student members and twenty graduate student members, twenty faculty members and twenty staff members (must possess a master’s degree or terminal degree) as well as alternates.

-The Chairperson will be chosen from among the pool of faculty members.
+The Chairperson will be chosen from among the pool of faculty or staff members.

-All faculty members will be eligible to act as chair of an AUCB appeal panel if they have participated in AUCB Chair Training.
+All faculty and staff members will be eligible to act as chair of an AUCB appeal panel if they have participated in AUCB Chair Training.

 When an Appeal hearing is convened from the pool of available board members, a quorum is fulfilled when five members are present and chaired by a faculty member.
 There will be no fewer than two faculty/staff members on any appeal panel.
 There will be no fewer than two student members on any appeal panel unless: